 After healing a man on the Sabbath, Jesus is confronted for violating traditions laid out by the Mosaic law (or the laws of Moses) and for claiming to be equal to God.
 Jesus claims many of the attributes of God the Father such as power, judgment, love, and honour of God.
-Jesus also says that those who reject His message will be dishonouring the Father and only those who believe Him and believe in Him will have eternal life.
+Jesus also says that those who reject His message will be dishonouring the Father.
+Only those who believe Him and believe in Him will have eternal life.

-The Pharisees make the mistake of focusing on the law and not focusing on the miracle Jesus had performed on the lame man.
-Jesus mounts a defense against these hypocrites – by immediately claiming not only that God is His Father, but that He is working just as God is working.
+The Pharisees make the mistake of focusing on the law and not focusing on the miracle Jesus.
+Jesus mounts a defense against these hypocrites. mmediately claiming not only that God is His Father, but that He is working just as God is working.
 He makes the presentation of His divine nature.

 Equal to God

 Jesus is not only telling the Pharisees but also other people that He is God.
-If that’s not true, it would be considered blasphemy, and this fuels the fire of hatred He receives from the Pharisees.
+If false, it is be blasphemy.
+This fuels the fire of hatred He receives from the Pharisees.

 Jesus continues His defense of His ministry in verse 19.
-More specifically, the Pharisees challenge Him on two major points: First, Jesus is in violation of their traditional view of the Sabbath (v16) and secondly, by doing so, Jesus makes a claim to be equal with God (v18).
+More specifically, the Pharisees challenge Him on two major points.
+First, Jesus is in violation of their traditional view of the Sabbath (v16).
+Jesus makes a claim to be equal with God (v18).
 Jesus doesn’t back off, He continues to make more very specific claims about how equal He is with His Father.

 Equal in Love